 My cutting board is made of hard plastic.
 Even though it doesn’t retain the juices, I use warm water and soap to clean it.
 Then I cut a few pieces of lemon to sanitize the surface and leave a fresh scent.

 My kitchen cabinets get grimy all the time.
 Warm water and vinegar are my top choices when I need to wipe grime and dirt off the cabinets.
 A spray bottle is my handy tool for this task.
 After applying the mist on the surface, I let it sit for two minutes before wipe cleaning with a soft cloth.
 A few drops of liquid soap can remove heavy grime.

 My range hood serves me better when the filter is in its pristine condition.
+Get it cleaned by a reputable hood cleaning services.
 Once in a while, the filter gets clogged and I use a stockpot to clean the dirt.
 This technique has taught me how to eliminate stubborn junk that results when cooking oil meets food particles.